 - Dr. Marilyn Wells, Provost and Senior Vice President for Academic Affairs

 - Dr. David Jones, Vice President for Student Affairs and Enrollment Management

 - Mr. Mark Johnson, CIO and Vice President for Technology

-- Mr. Mike Gustafson, Vice President for Strategic Business, Education and Regional Partnerships
+- Mr. Mark Johnson, Interim Vice President for Strategic Business, Education and Regional Partnerships

 - Mr. Kent Stanley, Vice President for University Advancement

 - Mr. Richard J. Straka, Vice President for Finance and Administration

 - More than 130 undergraduate programs of study, including 13 pre-professional programs, and more than 85 graduate programs, including master’s, specialist and doctoral programs.
 These programs are offered through six academic colleges: Allied Health and Nursing; Arts and Humanities; Business; Education; Science, Engineering and Technology; and Social and Behavioral Sciences.
 Several of the programs, or portions of them, are also offered through various University Extended Education venues, including the facility at 7700 France in Edina and at the Normandale Partnership Center.